Gr1N/aioapi/README.md

 ## License

-`aioapi` is licensed under the MIT license.
+`AIOAPI` is licensed under the MIT license.
 See the license file for details.